 EWG is also a good tool to find information on a company or brand's stance on animal testing.

 Another app that uses barcodes to quickly scan and analyse products is CodeCheck.
 It provides transparency regarding the ingredients in everyday beauty products and also some foods.
 Not only does the app rate possible effects on your health, but it also gives information about how a product's ingredients and packaging affect the environment.

 Initially created by Paula Begoun of Paula's Choice, Beautypedia is a website that cuts through the hype of products in order to offer insights on ingredients.
-The results are compiled by research teams that share scientific research to objectively review skincare and makeup formulations.
-The Paula's Choice Ingredient Dictionary is also useful if you want a rundown of what an ingredient is, what it does and whether or not it's harmful or irritating to the skin.
+The results are compiled by research teams that share scientific research to objectively review skin care and makeup formulations.
+Paula's Choice Ingredient Dictionary is also useful if you want a rundown of what an ingredient is, what it does and whether or not it's harmful or irritating to the skin.

 So which ingredient checker is best?

-As much as each and every one of these apps and websites is useful, when it comes to checking ingredients, citing as many sources as possible is always important.
+As much as each and every one of these apps and websites are useful when it comes to checking ingredients, citing as many sources as possible is always important.
 Take into consideration who has sourced the information and remember that for every research paper stating that an ingredient is harmful, there's probably another three stating it's completely safe.
 It's also worth noting that there are so few "perfect" products out there, so there's often an element of compromise.